Work with us

 - NGO skills internship for Russian speakers – same as above, but the intern will also carry out language-specific tasks such as translating correspondence and monitoring the Russian language press.
 We are not currently recruiting for this position.

 - Legal internships – this programme is for applicants with a post-graduate Law degree or equivalent (including study of international human rights).
-We are not currently recruiting for this position.
+We are currently recruiting for this position.

 - We occasionally take students, mainly from Middlesex University, on work experience and module based placements.
 Please get in touch with us if you are a Middlesex student and interested in our work.